 Other messaging apps

 While the other messaging apps are good and improving day by day, here are few things I would like to see on these:

-WhatsApp: It's the most popular messaging app in the market today.
-Today WhatsApp is like the SMS 10 years ago.
+WhatsApp: It's the most popular messaging app today.
+Today WhatsApp was like the SMS 10 years ago.
 It is one of the most powerful apps for communication among all age groups.
 Two features, I'd love to see on WhatsApp.
 The multi-device support to allow users to use the same account on 2 or more different devices.
 Secondly, support for large groups.
 256 members is a low number of member count for few groups.

 To experience Telegram, you do need to use it in real time for a while.
 Download it today and convince a small group of family and friends to enjoy it.
 If you are already using it, share your experience of Telegram in the comments below.